very-doge-wow/stella/README.md

   -t TEMPLATE, --template TEMPLATE
                         Custom template file.
   -fh, --format-html    Output using html instead of md.
-  -css CSS, --css CSS   Path to css file to use for html generation (use in conjunction with -fh).
+  -css CSS, --css CSS   Path to optional css file to use for html generation (use in conjunction with -fh).
   -v, --verbose         Activate debug logging.
 ```
 <!-- markdownlint-enable MD013 -->